fsharp/fsharp.org/community/projects/index.md

 *  ![logo](/images/thumbs/Paket.png)&nbsp;[Paket](http://fsprojects.github.io/Paket/) - A package dependency manager for .NET with support for NuGet packages and GitHub repositories

-*  [F# Type Provider Starter Pack](https://github.com/fsprojects/FSharp.TypeProviders.StarterPack) - Learning materials and code only NuGet package for writing type providers
+*  [F# Type Provider SDK](https://github.com/fsprojects/FSharp.TypeProviders.SDK) - Learning materials and code only NuGet package for writing type providers

 *  [Community Templates for Visual F# Tools](https://github.com/fsharp/FSharpCommunityTemplates) - Templates for F# projects, by the F# community, for use in Visual Studio, Xamarin Studio and other editors.
 Contributions welcome.